prathamreetworkspace/ghost/README.md

     # This MUST match the address the signaling server is listening on (e.g., PORT 3001 in the example above).
     NEXT_PUBLIC_SIGNALING_SERVER_URL=http://localhost:3001
     ```
-    If this variable is not set, the app defaults to `http://localhost:3001`. **Verify this value carefully.**
+    If this variable is not set, the app defaults to `http://localhost:3001`. **Verify this value carefully.** The URL used will be logged in the browser console when the app starts.

 4.  **Run the Development Server:**
     ```bash